A unique, ring-like radio source with quadrilateral structure detected with machine learning: ORC physical models

 The N-S structures in SAURON are very similar in appearance to radio jets/lobes (\autoref{fig:optical}), and have significantly lower fractional polarizations than the rest of the ring, suggesting they may have formed differently.
 Although ORC1 contains some relatively low fractional polarizations on its bright polarized ring, we re-examined those images and found that these low polarization regions did not correspond to ORC1's brightest patches as they do in SAURON.

 Orthogonal to the N-S jets, we find more amorphous brightness enhancements, including the ears.
 This overall quadrilateral structure is reminiscent of a source in the RBS~797 cluster (\autoref{fig:xray}), a likely pair of twin radio jets forming and filling four X-ray cavities \citep{Ubertosi2021}.
-The authors of that study propose that the RBS~797 source is a merging SMBH system, with VLBI information suggesting that the two sets of jets represent either a re-orientation of the central ejection axis or separate ejections from the two SMBHs.
-In SAURON, the situation could be similar, e.g., with the ears representing an earlier phase of jet activity.
-The source in RBS~797 differs somewhat in that it is on a significantly smaller physical scale (roughly 30~kpc in diameter).
-However, similar to SAURON, it also has one set of well-collimated jets (coincidentally, N-S) while the orthogonal ones are more diffuse.
-Its radio spectral indices are similar to those of SAURON (in the range of $-1.1$ to $-1.3$), and they have the same monochromatic radio luminosities \citep[$\sim10^{25}$ W/Hz,][]{Gitti2006}.
+The authors of that study propose that the RBS~797 source is a merging SMBH system, with VLBI information suggesting that the two sets of jets represent either a re-orientation of the central ejection axis or separate ejections from the two SMBHs. \review{ RBS~797} has one set of well-collimated jets (coincidentally, N-S) while the orthogonal ones are more diffuse.
+In SAURON, the situation could be similar, e.g., with the ears representing an earlier phase of jet activity, \review{and therefore weaker than the N-S jets.} \review{RBS~797's} radio spectral indices are similar to those of SAURON (in the range of $-1.1$ to $-1.3$), and they have the same monochromatic radio luminosities, $\sim10^{25}$~W/Hz~\citep{Gitti2006}. \review{One important difference is that RBS~797} is on a significantly smaller physical scale (roughly 30~kpc) in diameter.

 On larger scales, \citet{Chon2012} detected X-ray cavities in the well-studied radio source, Cygnus A. They suggested that this was evidence of previous AGN activity. \citet{Krause2019} went further to suggest Cygnus A shows strong evidence of precession and argue, by studying several well-resolved radio galaxies, that sub-parsec supermassive binaries may be common in powerful radio sources.
 It is interesting to note that the model for merging SMBHs developed by \citet{Merritt2002} predicts an extremely rapid 90$^{\circ}$ spin flip of the central black hole.
 While this may not be a general result, it could naturally explain the unique quadrilateral structure of SAURON.